terry-mctest/terry-mctest.github.io/index.md

-# Oh, Terry, you've done done it again!!!
+# Oh, Terry, you done done it again!!!
 ## (another bloggy creation by Terry McTest)
+### (and when I say bloggy, I mean verrrrry bloggy)
+####
+#####

-Hey there, my Fine Feathered Friends! (thats _"FFF"_ for those in the know)  M'names Terry McTest, and I'm a self-proclaimed **blogger extraordinaire**.
-I love all things tech-y and computerweb-y, and if theres a way to get some good ole fashioned `code` up in this piece, well lets just say, I am all for it!
-As a good friend of mine used to tell me,
+Hey there, my Fine Feathered Friends! (thats _"FFF"_ for those in the know)  Terry McTest here, and I'm a self-proclaimed **blog-inator**.
+Thats like a Blogger Extraordinaire, only better.
+I love all things tech-y and computerweb-y, and if theres a way to get some `good ole fashioned code` up in this piece, well lets just say, I'm all for it.
+As a dear friend of mine used to tell me,
 >It's all just typing!

-So lets not stress ourselves for one lil ole second.
+So, lets not stress ourselves about this for one lil ole second.
+Now don't ask me why, but I have a sneaking suspicion that maybe you need... to see a picture?!
+Yeah, a picture!
+>You shall see things, wonderful to tell.

+You mean like...  a cow?
+On the roof of a cotton house?!
+No, actually I mean like this silly ole dog, wearing some silly ole shades:

+Welp, now you've seen it.
+So lets get this bloggy thang goin'.
+If you want to reach out, just shoot me an ebay message at #THErealTerryMcTest@ebay.gov.
+I'll be talkin to yall real soon.